justicedundas/kotlin_basics/README.md

-Old notes from kotlin course for android dev.
+Old notes on kotlin for android dev.